Core Clinical Psychology Faculty

 Research interests include risk and maintenance factors for eating disorders across psychological, social, and physiological domains.
 Dr. Forney is accepting new Ph.D. students.

 Research interests include multi-modal assessment and treatment of ADHD, school-based interventions in rural communities, use of technology to enhance supports for teachers and services for students.
-Dr. Owens is currently accepting new Ph.D. students in the fall of 2022.
+Dr. Owens is not accepting new M.A. or Ph.D. students in the fall of 2022.

 Contributing and Emeriti Faculty